The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Results and Discussion

 \section{Results and Discussion}

-In this Section we report and discuss our estimation results and the potential policy implications derived from them.
-For the estimation results, we used the Stata command \texttt{xsmle} \citep{belotti2017spatial}.
-Alternatively, R codes in the package \texttt{plm} \citep{croissant2008panel} and Matlab codes at \texttt{https://spatial-panels.com/software/} \citep{elhorst2013impact} can be used.
-The calculation of the marginal effects are instead written by ourselves in R. In Table \ref{tab:tab3}, we show the coefficients estimates of model in equation \eqref{eq:model2} for all the four regressions, whereas table \ref{tab:tab4} reports the ancillary information of the same regressions\footnote{Estimation results of the ECM in eq. \eqref{eq:ecm} are available upon request.
-In this paper we focus the attention on model in eq. \eqref{eq:model2}, although we provide marginal effects also for the model in eq. \eqref{eq:ecm}.}.
+In this Section we report and discuss our main estimation results and the potential policy implications derived from them.
+For the estimation results, we used the function {\em spml} in the R package \texttt{splm} \citep{millo2012splm}.
+Alternatively, Stata command \texttt{xsmle} \citep{belotti2017spatial} and Matlab codes at \texttt{https://spatial-panels.com/software/} \citep{elhorst2013impact} can be used.
+All the other calculations are instead implemented by ourselves in R. For the estimation of the spatial first--differencing model in equation \eqref{eq:spatialdiff} we used the {\em bobyqa} optimization function in the R package \texttt{minqa} \citep{nash2011unifying}.
+As already mentioned in subsection \ref{sec:stability} a {\em within (or demeaned) transformation} for all the considered models has been adopted.
+In Table \ref{tab:tab3}, we show the coefficients estimates of model in equation \eqref{eq:timediff} for all the four regressions\footnote{Estimation results of the ECM in eq. \eqref{eq:ecm} are available upon request.
+In this paper we focus the attention on model in eq. \eqref{eq:timediff}, although we provide marginal effects also for the model in eq. \eqref{eq:ecm}.}, whereas the results with the dependent variable having been YJ transformed are available in the Supplementary material of this paper.